rtanchak/fullstack-newsletter-app/README.md

   - View published posts in read-only mode
   - Schedule posts to be published at a later date

-- **Subscriber Management**
-  - Sign up for the newsletter with email validation
-  - Manage subscriber database with active/inactive status

 - **API Integration**
   - Retrieve blog posts from API including content
   - Comprehensive OpenAPI/Swagger documentation
   - Interactive API explorer

+- **Subscribers**
+  - Sign up for the newsletter with email validation

 - **Notification System**
   - Send emails to subscribers upon publishing a post
   - Background job processing for scheduled tasks
+  - Uses Vercel cron jobs by default, but compatible with any cron system

 - **Modern UI**
   - Responsive Material UI components